NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

 --max-valid-triangulation-error <float (default: 0)>
     Outlier removal based on threshold.
-Points with triangulation error larger than this (in meters) will be removed from the cloud.
+Points with triangulation error larger than this, if positive (measured in meters) will be removed from the cloud.
+This option takes precedence over --remove-outliers-params.

 --max-output-size <columns rows>
     Creating of the DEM will be aborted if it is calculated to